sinclairzx81/typebox/readme.md

 ## Syntax Types

-Syntax Types is a feature that enables TypeBox to parse TypeScript type annotations directly into Json Schema.
-This feature works both at runtime and statically within the type system.
-Syntax Types use Json Schema as the Abstract Syntax Tree (AST) parse target for TypeScript types.
-Syntax Types are designed to offer a syntactical frontend to the standard Type Builder API.
+TypeBox has support for parsing TypeScript type annotations directly into TypeBox types.
+This feature supports both runtime and static parsing, with TypeBox implementing TypeScript parsers within the TypeScript type system itself.
+Syntax Types use the TypeBox Json Schema representations as an AST target for TypeScript types, providing a direct mapping between TypeScript syntax and Json Schema.
+Syntax Types are offered as a syntactical frontend to the Standard Type Builder API.

 This feature is available via optional import.